fghorow/Marlin-Sovol_SV01/README.md

   - [Installing Marlin (Arduino)](http://marlinfw.org/docs/basics/install_arduino.html)
   - [Installing Marlin (VSCode)](http://marlinfw.org/docs/basics/install_platformio_vscode.html).

+Command Line Instructions from Coptertec response to github bug:

+Some steps to compile the firmware:

+Download the Soruce Code .zip file from the "Release" section Unzip everything
+Copy your needed config from /config/SOVOL/SV01 (example) to /Marlin start PlatformIO (recommend VSCode) click the compile button at the left bottom (in VSCode)

+What I actually did was copy the edited configs to /Marlin then, in the top directory  execute:

+platformio run -e mega2560

 ### Supported Platforms

 | Printer name | Printer modification | Firmware prefix | Printer info screen |